NurbekSA/oneLabTask1/README.md

 # Online crowdinvesting and financing search service

+## The transaction is in the Investment Service create method

 ## Description of the project

 This project is an online service designed for crowdinvesting and helping start-up businesses and startups to attract financing.
 The platform provides an opportunity for investors with limited funds to invest in projects without high commissions.
 We also consider the legal and financial aspects related to crowdinvesting.